StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 - `TexFormat.Astc4x4Rgba` — ASTC 4x4 linear color with full alpha, 8 bpp.
 High-quality compressed format for data textures on modern mobile GPUs.
 - `TexFormat.Astc4x4RgbaSrgb` — ASTC 4x4 sRGB color with full alpha, 8 bpp.
 ASTC is the modern mobile-standard compressed format - excellent quality, broadly supported.
 The 4x4 block size is the highest-quality (and largest-size) ASTC variant.
+- `TexFormat.Astc6x6Rgba` — ASTC 6x6 linear color with full alpha, ~3.56 bpp.
+The linear counterpart to Astc6x6RgbaSrgb, for data textures.
+- `TexFormat.Astc6x6RgbaSrgb` — ASTC 6x6 sRGB color with full alpha, ~3.56 bpp.
+Larger blocks than Astc4x4 for less than half the memory, at some cost to quality - a good trade for large or low-frequency textures.
+- `TexFormat.Astc8x8RgbaHdr` — ASTC 8x8 HDR color with full alpha, 2 bpp.
+Compressed HDR on mobile GPUs, and much cheaper than an uncompressed float format.
+Requires the ASTC HDR extension, which is separate from baseline ASTC support!
 - `TexFormat.AtcRgb` — ATC RGB on Qualcomm Adreno GPUs, 4 bpp.
 Historical Qualcomm-specific format - prefer Astc or Etc2 on newer Adreno hardware.
 - `TexFormat.AtcRgba` — ATC with alpha on Qualcomm Adreno GPUs, 8 bpp.
 Historical Qualcomm-specific format - prefer Astc or Etc2 on newer Adreno hardware.
 - `TexFormat.Bc1Rgb` — BC1/DXT1 linear RGB, no alpha, 4 bpp.
 Great for compressed data textures (normals, masks) on desktop and console GPUs.
 For color images for humans, use Bc1RgbSrgb.